 Mitch: Yeah, I love that.
 I think it’s great.

 Now let’s talk about that fourth one, which is control, which I’m sure everybody’s like, “Okay, I’m listening.
 I’m in.”
 Because control is that thing that we’re all wanting more of, but we have to be intentional about our goals here as well.
 So, when you start to talk with people about control how do you guide them on this subject?

-Laura: Well I will say that your audience of dream, think, doers probably has a leg up here because people who have become entrepreneurs have made specific changes in their life to give them more control.
+Laura: Well I will say that your audience of the dream, think, doers probably has a leg up here because people who have become entrepreneurs have made specific changes in their life to give them more control.
 They have decided the heck with everyone else I’m going to create my own destiny.
 So this may be the easiest of the four for your dream, think, doers, but control reflects how you’re able to influence your connection to that calling in order to have some say in assignments, and projects, and deadlines, and colleagues, and clients, and input into shared goals, and to do work that contributes to your career trajectory and earning.
 So control means how much are you able to have agency over the money that you make, the hours that you work, the things that you do, and for some people they don’t care if they have no control whatsoever as long as they’re making tons of money, tons of contribution, and the work they’re doing actually feels like it matters, and who cares about the calling.
-For other people like me I’m a huge control freak.
-Our mutual friend Scott Straten likes to say entrepreneur is Latin for bad employee, and I was like, yep.
+For other people like me, I’m a huge control freak.
+Our mutual friend Scott Straten likes to say an entrepreneur is Latin for bad employee, and I was like, yep.

 Mitch: That’s exactly.
 Does not play well with others.